Nexmo/station/_partials/stitch/guides/enable-audio/ios.md

 ### 1.6 Navigate to ChatViewController

-As we mentioned above, creating a conversation results from a call to the the `new()` method.
+As we mentioned above, creating a conversation results from a call to the `new()` method.
 In the absence of a server we’ll 'simulate' the creation of a conversation within the app when the user clicks the chatBtn.

 When we construct the segue for `ChatViewController`, we pass the first conversation so that the new controller.
 Remember that the `CONVERSATION_ID` comes from the id generated in [the first quickstart](/stitch/in-app-messaging/guides/simple-conversation/ios).